jamulussoftware/jamulus/docs/TRANSLATING.md

 ## Using Weblate for translation

 After logging into Hosted Weblate, visit the [Jamulus project page on Hosted Weblate](https://hosted.weblate.org/projects/jamulus/).
 There are several components dedicated to the Jamulus project.
 If you want to translate e.g. the main Jamulus program or the Windows installer, click on "[Jamulus app](https://hosted.weblate.org/projects/jamulus/jamulus-app/)" or "[Windows Installer](https://hosted.weblate.org/projects/jamulus/windows-installer/)" and choose your language.
 After that, translate the strings displayed on the Website.
-Weblate will open or update a Pull Request on the Jamulus repo within the next few hours, where your translation will be reviewed.
+Weblate will open or update a pull request on the Jamulus repo within the next few hours, where your translation will be reviewed.

 More info is provided in the [Weblate documentation](https://docs.weblate.org/).